Nmedia - Fotolia

-Site-to-site VPNs connect individual networks to each other, so they are well suited for organizations with multiple locations.
+Support mission-critical traffic.
 Information can be sent securely through site-to-site VPNs, and they can handle mission-critical traffic, such as VoIP communications, which requires low latency and good quality of service.

+Data security.
 Site-to-site VPNs also offload encryption and processing overheads from host PCs or devices to a separate security or router component.
 Additionally, they reduce the need for users to constantly log in or log out of a VPN connection.

 Planning considerations for VPNs

-When planning remote access VPNs, network administrators should make sure they have a sufficient number of VPN software licenses and sufficient network bandwidth to ensure throughput and minimal latency for remote users.
+For remote access VPN strategies, network administrators should make sure they have a sufficient number of VPN software licenses and sufficient network bandwidth to ensure throughput and minimal latency for remote users.

-Dig Deeper on Network Security
+Dig Deeper on Network security